Skip to main content

 How to comfort eat healthily in winter

 When the weather gets colder, many of us look forward to getting cosy indoors with hot and hearty winter comfort foods.
-Unfortunately, these aren't always the healthiest and can make us feel tired and sluggish when the days get shorter and darker.
+However, if these aren't healthy, they can make us feel tired and sluggish when the days get shorter and darker.
 With some small changes, however, it's possible to create tasty, comforting meals that are good for you too.

 Sophie Medlin, director and specialist dietitian at CityDietitians and chair of the British Dietetic Association for London, says the cold weather and darker nights can often make us reach for comfort foods.

-"This may be an evolutionary mechanism from when we lived off the land, that is signalling to our bodies to eat more energy-dense foods in preparation for lower food availability in winter months," she says.
+She says: "This may be an evolutionary mechanism from when we lived off the land, that is signalling to our bodies to eat more energy-dense foods in preparation for lower food availability in winter months."

-The feeling we get from certain foods can also have an effect on what we want to eat too, says Reema Patel, a registered dietitian at Dietitian Fit.
+Reema Pillai, a registered dietitian at Dietitian Fit adds that the feeling we get from certain foods can also have an effect on what we want to eat too.

-"There is a strong link between our gut and our brain.
-Studies1 have shown that eating comforting food that we enjoy can lead to a release of the 'happy hormones' serotonin and dopamine, which leave us feeling comforted," she explains.
+"There is a strong link between our gut and our brain," she explains.
+"Studies have shown that eating comforting food that we enjoy can lead to a release of the 'happy' hormones serotonin and dopamine, which leave us feeling comforted.

 What foods are both comforting and healthy?